Setting the Pace with

 Leadless pacemakers represent a significant advancement in cardiac pacing technology, offering a promising alternative to traditional transvenous pacemakers.

-The key findings of clinical studies outlined here have contributed to our understanding of the safety and efficacy profile of leadless pacemakers.
-The studies have demonstrated potential to mitigate many of the complications associated with conventional pacing systems, making leadless pacemakers a compelling option for patients requiring cardiac pacing therapy.
+The key findings of clinical studies outlined here have contributed to our understanding of the safety and efficacy profiles of leadless pacemakers.
+These studies have demonstrated potential to mitigate many of the complications associated with conventional pacing systems, making leadless pacemakers a compelling option for patients requiring cardiac pacing therapy.

 View HRS 2025 Presentations

-This multi-center real-world study assessed the AVEIR™ AR atrial leadless pacemaker in 75 patients with isolated sinus node dysfunction across 3 U.S. centers.
+This multi-center, real-world study assessed the AVEIR™ AR Atrial LP in 75 patients with isolated SND across 3 U.S. centers.
 Implant success was 100%.
 Average procedure time was 36 ± 33 min and fluoroscopy 7 ± 8 min; pre-fixation mapping prevented repositioning in 95% of cases.
 No acute or 30-day complications occurred, demonstrating a safe, efficient procedure with excellent electrical performance.

-In this commercial experience of the AVEIR™ DR dual-chamber leadless pacemaker, 175 patients across 8 centers underwent implantation with 99% complication-free outcomes at 30 days.
+In this commercial experience of the AVEIR™ DR Dual LP System, 175 patients across 8 centers underwent implantation with 99% complication-free outcomes at 30 days.
 Pre-fixation mapping eliminated repositioning in 95% of atrial and ventricular implants.
 The mean procedure time was 64 ± 33 minutes with fluoroscopy time of 13 ± 8 minutes.
 At discharge, electrical performance showed improved capture thresholds and sensed amplitudes.
-These findings confirm safe, efficient implantation and excellent early performance for the dual-chamber leadless pacing system in real-world practice.
+These findings confirm safe, efficient implantation and excellent early performance for the dual chamber leadless pacing system in real-world practice.

-In this AVEIR™ DR i2i study, AVEIR DR system was successfully implanted in 446 patients by 126 physicians.
-Mean procedure times were 90 ± 37 min (sheath insertion–removal), 74 ± 32 min (dual-chamber procedure), and 20 ± 13 min (fluoroscopy).
+In this AVEIR™ DR i2i study, AVEIR DR LP System was successfully implanted in 446 patients by 126 physicians.
+Mean procedure times were 90 ± 37 min (sheath insertion–removal), 74 ± 32 min (dual chamber procedure), and 20 ± 13 min (fluoroscopy).
 With increased implant experience (≥9 procedures), procedural times reduced by 19–36% (P<.05), and freedom from complications improved from 89% to 98%.
 The findings demonstrate a high implant success rate and a clear learning curve, leading to greater procedural efficiency and safety over time.

 Stay Informed